Adriana-Camarotto/Adriana-Camarotto/README.md

 ## Hi, I’m @Adriana-Camarotto!

 - 👀 I’m interested in Front End development
-- 🔨 I’m currently learning HTML5, CSS, Javascript
+- 🔨 Currentely studying => Bootcamp Front End Web developer.
-- 💖 I’m looking to collaborate on a project and lending a hand wherever possible.
-I'm personally more focused on front-end development.
+- 💖 I’m passioned for technology and committed to a career in the tech industry.
 - 📫 How to reach me linkedin.com/in/adriana-maziero-camarotto

 <div align="center">